iamthechad/javadoc2dash/README.md

 ### Running in a cloned repository

-* Open a terminal or command prompt, depending on your OS
-* Within the cloned project directory, run `./gradlew :j2d-cli:run` (for \*NIX/OSX), or `gradlew.bat :j2d-cli:run` (for Windows environments).
-* The Gradle wrapper will bootstrap itself and you should see a usage message.

-Alternatively, run `gradlew :j2d-cli:distZip` to create a zip file containing everything needed to run.
-See the next step for more information.
+Running the CLI directly from a Gradle task is not currently supported.
+A distribution must be created via `gradlew :j2d-cli:distZip` to create a zip file containing everything needed to run.

 ### Running a release zip